-Illinois EPA bases assessments of attainment of designated uses on data from sites.
-In our databases, we represent each site as a geographic point of specific latitude and longitude.
-We extrapolate site-based data and information to represent larger areas called Assessment Units (e.g., a stream segment, a freshwater lake, an open-water area in Lake Michigan).
+Illinois EPA assessments of designated use attainment are based on data from sites.
+Each site is represented as a geographic point of specific latitude and longitude.
+This information is extrapolated to represent larger areas called Assessment Units (e.g., a stream segment, a freshwater lake, an open-water area in Lake Michigan).

 For streams, Assessment Unit length is based on stream size (USEPA 1997).
-Assessments of Aquatic Life Use typically apply approximately 10 miles upstream and downstream from the sampling site for wadable streams, about 25 miles upstream and downstream for unwadable streams (i.e., generally \geq 7th order, \geq 3.5 ft. average depth, and fish sampled with an electrofishing boat), and approximately 50 miles upstream and downstream for large rivers (i.e., Illinois and Wabash rivers).
-However, the length of any particular Assessment Unit is determined by considering factors such as point- or nonpoint-source inputs; variation in land use; variation in riparian vegetation, stream banks, slope, or channel morphology; stream confluences or diversions; or hydrologic modifications such as channelization or dams.
-Based on these factors, Assessment Units may be longer or shorter than suggested by the aforementioned general guidelines.
-For Mississippi River, Assessment Units mostly reflect a September 2003 interstate memorandum of understanding, among five states (i.e., Illinois, Iowa, Minnesota,
+Assessments of Aquatic Life Use typically apply to approximately 10 miles upstream and downstream from the sampling site for wadable streams; about 25 miles upstream and downstream for non-wadable streams (i.e., generally \geq 7th order, \geq 3.5 ft. average depth, and fish sampled with an electrofishing boat); and approximately 50 miles upstream and downstream for large rivers (i.e., Illinois and '